Bratislava: a brief travel guide

 Bratislava has a few sightseeing areas and buildings that you should definitely walk through and visit.

-The Old town of Bratislava is definitely worth a visit.
-It is the historical center that contains all the important landmarks: the cultural institutions, the Bratislava castle, the government buildings, and the UFO Observation Deck.
+The Old Town of Bratislava is definitely worth a visit.
+It is the historic center, home to many important landmarks, including cultural institutions, Bratislava Castle, government buildings, and the UFO Observation Deck.

 Old Town

-Bratislava castle is located on the hill above the Old town.
-It dates back to the Stone Age and through historical narrations, the tourists can learn about the ethnical roots of Slovaks and the numismatic collection from ancient times until now.
-The view from the castle is exquisite and a definite hotspot for photography shootings.
+Bratislava Castle is located on a hill above the Old Town.
+Its history dates back to the Stone Age, and through its exhibitions, visitors can learn about the ethnic roots of the Slovak people, as well as view a numismatic collection spanning from ancient times to the present.
+The view from the castle is exquisite, making it a popular spot for photography.

 Bratislava Castle